cazzlewazzle89/GROND/README.md

 The conda environment that I used to build the database can be created using `conda env create -f grond.yml` (the yml is provded in this repository).
 This will create an environment called `grond` which can be loaded with `conda activate grond`.
-This environment contains everything except `csvtk` and `Seqkit`.
-These are available through bioconda but I used preexisting non-conda installations.
+This environment contains everything except `csvtk`, which is available through bioconda but I used preexisting non-conda installations.

 ## Usage

-`grond.sh` is used to build the database from the latest GTDB release.
+The `grond.sh` script is used to build the database from the latest GTDB release.
 By default it will use:
 - 50 parallel processes to download assemblies and annotations and edit seqid headers
 - 50 threads for VSEARCH clustering